jourquin/Nodus/README.md

 Once installed, Nodus can be launched using
 - "nodus8.sh" on Linux
-- "Nodus8.app" on MacOS
+- "Nodus8.app" or "nodus8.sh" on MacOS
-- "Nodus 8" shortcut on Windows
+- "Nodus 8" shortcut or "nodus8.bat" on Windows

 The software has a modern and integrated user-friendly GUI.
 Complete reference and user guides are not available, but the API is fully documented.